bytecodealliance/rfcs/accepted/wasm-gc.md

 `wasmtime::TypedFunc`.
 External references will continue to be represented by `wasmtime::ExternRef`.

-The new `AnyRef` Rust type represents the Wasm super type for all internal data, which is currently `i31`s, `struct`s, and `array`s.
-Below `any` is `eq` which is the super type for all Wasm types that can be compared for equality.
-Currently, I believe that there are no instance of `any` that are not also instances of `eq`.
-I've sketched out what having separate `AnyRef` and `EqRef` types in Rust would look like, with the latter implementing `PartialEq` and `Eq`.
-However, I'm on the fence with regards to whether we should actually have two different types here, or collapse them and only have `AnyRef` and only implement `PartialEq` for it.
+The new `AnyRef` Rust type represents the Wasm super type for all internal data.
+Below `any` is `eq` which is the super type for all Wasm types that can be compared for equality, which are currently `i31`s, `struct`s, and `array`s.
+The only things which are `any` but not `eq` are `extern`s that have been "internalized".
+That is, while the `any` and `extern` type hierarchies are distinct, you can wrap one up as the other via the `extern.innternalize` and `extern.externalize` instructions.

 ```rust
 pub struct AnyRef {